E. Mara Green

 Biography

-Drawing together approaches from the study of communicative practice and ordinary ethics, Green’s articles and in-progress book manuscript, Making Sense, collectively argue that making meaning together depends as much on mutual willingness to do so as on shared linguistic and other semiotic resources.
-Her work draws attention to the creativity and vulnerability of deaf signers who are not part of robust signing networks, and argues that conventional grammar performs ethical labor on its users’ behalf.
+Across her articles and book (Making Sense: Language, Ethics, and Understanding in Deaf Nepal, UC Press 2024), Green shows that making meaning together depends as much on mutual willingness to do so as on shared linguistic and other semiotic resources.
+This work draws attention to the creativity and vulnerability of deaf signers who are not part of robust signing networks, and argues that conventional grammar performs ethical labor on its users’ behalf.

-Green's research incorporates short- and long-term participant observation, video recordings of interactions, and (on occasion) linguistic elicitation.
-She is inspired by queer, trans, and disability studies as well as by YA fiction, especially scifi and fantasy.
+Methodologically, her research incorporates short- and long-term participant observation, video recordings of interactions, interviews, and (on occasion) linguistic elicitation.
+She is also an avid reader of science fiction and fantasy, and welcomes recommendations.

 Education